Newton and Arkwright

 The University has invested a massive £90 million in the regeneration of two Grade II* listed buildings, Newton and Arkwright, at the heart of the City Campus.
 These landmarks have been revamped, while keeping their historic beauty, with an ultra-modern Central Court now linking them.

-Outstanding facilities for study support are available in addition to staff accommodation, teaching and social spaces, and Nottingham Conference Centre.
+Outstanding facilities for study support are available in addition to staff accommodation, teaching and social spaces, and NTU Events and Conferencing.
 Our green estates strategy has also helped our ranking as one of the most environmentally friendly universities in the country.

 On this page we hope to open the doors to the redevelopment and show you education for the 21st Century.

 Our goal is that both the teaching estate and the technical support behind it should be first class.
 This aim is reflected in the award we have received from Cisco for our Unified Communications solution employed in the Newton and Arkwright project.
 The University's regeneration project has also been short listed for its Outstanding Estates Team in the Times Higher Education Leadership and Management Awards 2010.

 The light and airy central hub of the University's City Campus is the ideal space for students to relax and share ideas.
 You can choose from the Central Court, Newton Forum or Benefactors' Court to socialise in a soothing learning environment.